 Business Rates Holiday

-For the following nine months to 31 March 2022, rates will be discounted by two thirds, up to a limit of £2 million per business for properties that were required to be closed on 5 January 2021, with a lower cap for businesses that have been able to stay open.
+From 1 July 2021 to 31 March 2022, rates will be discounted by two thirds, up to a limit of £2 million per business for properties that were required to be closed on 5 January 2021, with a lower cap for businesses that have been able to stay open.

 How to apply

 There is no action required as this will be administered by your local authority.

 Self Assessment Payment Plan

 If you owe Self Assessment tax and your bill is less than £30,000 you may be able to pay in monthly instalments.